 The information button might also appear before the version.
 When you click the information button, Unity displays information about the package (for example, if the package version you requested does not match the version installed).

 For Unity packages, a lock icon () appears before the version number when an installed feature setA feature set is a collection of related packages that you can use to achieve specific results in the Unity Editor.
 You can manage feature sets directly in Unity’s Package Manager.
 More info See in Glossary requires the selected package.
 It prevents you from accidentally changing the version of the package so the feature set continues to work effectively.

 (C) The registry that hosts the package and the package author (Unity packages only), or the package publisher (Asset Store).

 (E) For Unity packages, the links to open the package documentation page, the package change log (if available), and the license information.
 For Asset Store packages, the links to open the Asset Store package’s official page on the Asset Store, and if available, links to the publisher’s website and their support page.

+Dependencies: Dependency information for the package.
 This section lists dependencies in two directions: